History of Kyrenia: Prehistoric and ancient times

-The Romans succeeded the Ptolemies as rulers of Cyprus and during this time Lapithos became the administrative centre of the district.
+The Romans succeeded the Greek Ptolemies as rulers of Cyprus and during this time Lapithos became the administrative centre of the district.
 The numerous tombs excavated and the rich archeological finds dating from this period indicate however, that Kyrenia continued to be a populous and prosperous town.
 An inscription found at the base of a limestone statue dating from 13 to 37 AD, refers to "Kyrenians Demos" that is, the town's inhabitants.
 Here the Romans left their mark by constructing a castle with a seawall in front of it so that boats and ships could anchor in safety.

 Christianity found fertile ground in the area.
 The first Christian martyrs used the old quarries of Chrysokava, just east of Kyrenia castle, as catacombs and cut-rock cemeteries which are considered among the island's most important remains from this period.
 Later, some of these caves were converted into churches and feature beautiful iconography, the most representative of which is that found at Ayia Mavri.
 From these early days, the town of Kyrenia was an episcopal see.
 One of its first bishops, Theodotus, was arrested and tortured between 307 and 324, under the reign of Licinius.

 The persecution of Christians officially ended in 313, when Constantine I and his co-emperor, Licinius, issued the Edict of Milan, which mandated toleration of Christians in the Roman Empire and freedom of worship.
 The martyrdom of Theodotus, however, occurred in 324 and it is this event that the Church annually commemorates on March 2.